mikeqfu/pydriosm/docs/source/quick-start.rst

 Import and fetch data with a PostgreSQL server
 ==============================================

-Beyond downloading and reading OSM data, the package further provides a module :ref:`pydriosm.ios<pydriosm-ios>` for communicating with `PostgreSQL`_ server, that is, to import the OSM data into, and fetch it from, PostgreSQL databases.
+Beyond downloading and reading OSM data, the package further provides a module :ref:`pydriosm.ios<ios>` for communicating with `PostgreSQL`_ server, that is, to import the OSM data into, and fetch it from, PostgreSQL databases.

 To establish a connection with the server, we need to specify the username, password, host address of a PostgreSQL server and name of a database.
 For example: